laravel/docs/scheduling.md

 The `days` method may be used to limit the execution of a task to specific days of the week.
 For example, you may schedule a command to run hourly on Sundays and Wednesdays:

-    $schedule->command('reminders:send')
+    $schedule->command('emails:send')
                     ->hourly()
                     ->days([0, 3]);

+Alternatively, you may use the constants available on the `Illuminate\Console\Scheduling\Schedule` class when defining the days on which a task should run:

+    use Illuminate\Console\Scheduling\Schedule;

+    $schedule->command('emails:send')
+                    ->hourly()
+                    ->days([Schedule::SUNDAY, Schedule::WEDNESDAY]);

 <a name="between-time-constraints"></a>
 #### Between Time Constraints

 The `between` method may be used to limit the execution of a task based on the time of day:

-    $schedule->command('reminders:send')
+    $schedule->command('emails:send')
                         ->hourly()
                         ->between('7:00', '22:00');

 Similarly, the `unlessBetween` method can be used to exclude the execution of a task for a period of time:

-    $schedule->command('reminders:send')
+    $schedule->command('emails:send')
                         ->hourly()
                         ->unlessBetween('23:00', '4:00');

 <a name="truth-test-constraints"></a>
 #### Truth Test Constraints

 The `when` method may be used to limit the execution of a task based on the result of a given truth test.
-In other words, if the given `Closure` returns `true`, the task will execute as long as no other constraining conditions prevent the task from running:
+In other words, if the given closure returns `true`, the task will execute as long as no other constraining conditions prevent the task from running:

     $schedule->command('emails:send')->daily()->when(function () {
         return true;